jkadman/osebot/README.md

 database_password=
 ```

 The database currently defaults to localhost and the default psql port 5432.
+It assumes 2 tables, one called
+characters with the columns: player_name, character_name and level.
+The other is equipment with the columns: item_name, magic and amount_carried.
+Currently, magic is set to bit with 0 meaning false and 1 meaning true, to indicate whether an item is magic or not.

 #### Future Ideas
 - make the databases more interactive so you can see what PCs are carrying what items